-This course develops a foundation in the theory and practice of interpersonal dynamics.
+This course develops a conceptual foundation in the theory and practice of interpersonal communication and group dynamics.
 The development of successful leadership requires an understanding of group dynamics and multiple dimensions of interpersonal relationships as they affect individuals, groups, and the organizational whole.
-This course provides opportunities to participate in and analyze group behavior, understand the evolution of the group's life cycle, and become aware of the influence of non-verbal communication on members of a group in order to enhance an organization's accomplishment of its mission.
-This course will address various models of interpersonal behavior to managerial and organizational issues, while enhancing interpersonal competence, especially team-building, motivation, listening, and assertiveness skills.
+This course provides opportunities to identify tools to enhance interpersonal management skills, assess individual and group level strengths and weaknesses, and participate in and analyze group behavior.
+This course is eligible for 4+1.
 (Offered Spring).